MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcbasetabctrl-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *pt*
- Sekme denetimi bir noktası istemci koordinatları.
+ Sekme denetim noktası istemci koordinatları.

 ### <a name="return-value"></a>Dönüş Değeri
- İçeren sekmeyi dizinini *pt*; sekme içeriyorsa, -1 *pt*.
+ Dizinini içeren sekmeyi *pt*; sekme içeriyorsa, -1 *pt*.

 ##  <a name="gettabfullwidth"></a>  CMFCBaseTabCtrl::GetTabFullWidth